-(a) Composition-There shall be a School Committee of nine members, which shall exercise control and management of the public schools of the City.
-Eight of these members, who shall be known as school committeemen, shall be nominated and elected by the voters at large, one school committeeman to be elected from each of the eight wards of the City.
-The Mayor shall serve, ex officio, as a member of the School Committee, with full power to vote.
-The School Committee shall be the judge of the election and qualification of its members.

-(b) Eligibility-Only voters shall be eligible to hold the office of school committeeman.
-A candidate for the office of school committeeman shall be a resident of the ward from which he seeks election as of the date that the election commission makes available blank forms for the nomination of candidates for office.
-In order to hold the office of school committeeman, a candidate shall have continuously been a resident of the ward from which he is elected from the date that the election commission made such blank forms available until and including the first day of the term for which he is elected.
-A member of the School Committee shall, notwithstanding his removal from one ward of the City to another, continue to serve and to perform his official duties during his term of office.
-The removal from residency within the City shall create a vacancy in such office.

-(c) Election and Term-The terms of school committeemen shall be two years beginning the first secular day of January after their election and until their successors are qualified.
-No person shall be eligible for election to the School Committee for a fifth consecutive full term.
-(Referendum of 11-4-75; Acts of 2002, chap.
-368)
+- (a) Composition-There shall be a school committee of 9 members, which shall exercise control and management of the public schools of the city.
+Eight of these members, who shall be known as school committee members, shall be nominated and elected by the voters at large, 1 school committee member to be elected from each of the 8 wards of the city.
+The mayor shall serve, ex officio, as a member of the school committee with full power to vote.
+The school committee shall be the judge of the election and qualification of its members. - (b) Eligibility-Only voters shall be eligible to hold the office of school committee member.
+A candidate for the office of school committee member shall be a resident of the ward from which the candidate seeks election as of the date that the election commission makes available blank forms for the nomination of candidates for office.
+In order to hold the office of school committee member, a candidate shall have continuously been a resident of the ward from which the candidate is elected from the date that the election commission made such blank forms available until and including the first day of the term for which the candidate is elected.
+A member of the school committee shall, notwithstanding the member's removal from 1 ward of the city to another, continue to serve and to perform the member's official duties during the member's term of office.
+The removal from residency within the city shall create a vacancy in such office. - (c) Election and Term-The terms of school committee members shall be 2 years beginning on the first secular day of January after their election and until their successors are qualified.
+No person shall be eligible for election to the school committee for a fifth consecutive full term.
+(Referendum of 11-04-75; Acts of 2002, Chap.
+368.)